wingedcatgirl/MintysSillyMod/README.md

 > [!IMPORTANT]
 > Always start a new run after updating any mod.
 Attempting to continue an in-progress run may result in crashes.

+## Config Options
+- Dev Mode: Default false.
+Requires restart.
+Enables unfinished content.
+Usually there isn't any because I don't like leaving things unfinished.
+But latest-commit enjoyers might catch me in the middle of something.
+- Flavor text: Default true.
+Enables funky MtG-style quotes at the bottom of some cards.
+- Include stable crossover content: Default false.
+Includes cross-mod content which doesn't actually rely on the other mod's code to function.
+Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.

+## Adding cross-mod interactions
+- Legendary Kitys: Give your kittycats `pools = {["kity"] = true}` to enable The Wand to summon them.
+(Technically also works with non-legendary Jokers, but The Wand is super-rare, so it might be disappointing.)
+- Gym Buddy boosts: Give your enhancements a `config.extra.gymboost` of `"chips"`, `"xchips"`, `"mult"`, `"xmult"`, `"cash"`, `"hchips"`, `"hxchips"`, `"hmult"`, `"hxmult"`, `"hcash"` or `"none"` to have them grant the corresponding boost when scored with cards not of that enhancement.
+(If you don't, one will be chosen randomly each time.
+Which maybe you prefer!)

 ## Contributing
 - Yes, feel free to contribute if you have a contribution!
 - If you find a bug or plausibly-different-than-intended behavior, you can [file an issue](https://github.com/wingedcatgirl/MintysSillyMod/issues) (_please_ test thoroughly to confirm the exact conditions that do _and don't_ cause the problem - you may find [DebugPlus](https://github.com/WilsontheWolf/DebugPlus) to be helpful with this)